SarthakDandgawhal/NOOBDA/NOOBDA.md

 This is the file which dosen't allow us to execute more than 3 command attempts per login

-we can easily bypass this by this command :
+we can easily bypass this by this by following command :

 ```
 vim -c "!sh"